UofT-Frosh-Orientation/scunt-discord-bot/README.md

   * Users with the ```Logged In``` role should not have access to type messages in the ```#welcome``` channel

 ## Usage
-### Automatic functionality
-  * Status updates - DMs the user the status command if the status of a challenge they submitted changes.
-Usually updated the submitter with info on points rewarded and judge comments.
-  * Upload updates - DMs the user with information on the content they just submitted, as a confirmation

 ### Commands
   * ```/login <email>``` - Adds a user to the respective team roles within the server, sets the ```Logged In``` role, and sets nickname to preferred name and appends pronouns